Mouse Test In Seconds

 Once testing is complete, you can view the test data in the right-hand panel.
 The system records your operation data in real time.
 You can compare the actual number of clicks with the count displayed on the panel to determine whether your mouse buttons are malfunctioning.
 If the corresponding button area on the left image does not change color during testing, your mouse button is definitely faulty and requires repair or replacement.

-Usage Tips for Mouse Test
+Usage Tips for This Mouse Tester

 How to Test for Double-Click Malfunctions